The Top 9 Sustainable Packaging Trends in 2019

 3. Replace Plastics with Bioplastics

 Another trend on the rise is the increased use of bioplastics to replace fossil-fuel-based plastics.
 People tend to equate bioplastics with biodegradable or compostable, but they are not necessarily either of those.
-While bioplastics are certainly interesting substitutes (identical in many of their physical and technical properties to their fossil-based counterparts), using them might only shift the environmental burden by reducing the carbon footprint while increasing acidification, the water footprint or other environmental impacts.
+While bioplastics (also known as sustainable plastic packaging) are certainly interesting substitutes (identical in many of their physical and technical properties to their fossil-based counterparts), using them might only shift the environmental burden by reducing the carbon footprint while increasing acidification, the water footprint or other environmental impacts.
 We also have to keep in mind that introducing bioplastics may only alleviate the plastic problem, not solve it.
 An ingested bioplastic bag may still choke whales and other marine life.

 Beyond burden-shifting, we also have a supply issue.
 How can we grow enough raw materials required to replace fossil-fuel packaging products with bioplastics?
 The only way is to increase the agricultural production of sugar cane or other feedstock.
 But agricultural production is already pressed to its limits, straining land areas that compete with food production.
 Deforestation to prepare the way for more agricultural land is certainly not a sustainable solution.
 And even with bioplastics, we won’t solve the general problem of the End-of-life waste streams.